 If you have answers to these questions, you are half way there at building your website.

-If your website is about a service or products, if it is merely informational or personal website, develop it keeping the purpose in mind.
-You should not leave your visitors guessing about the purpose of your website, that’s the last thing that a visitor want to do.
+If your website is about a service or products, if it is a merely informational or personal website, develop it keeping the purpose in mind.
+You should not leave your visitors guessing about the purpose of your website, that’s the last thing that a visitor wants to do.

 2. Plan & Design Your Website Smartly

 Have you ever heard of anything being built without any planning?
 Even if so, have you ever heard of it lasting long?
 No!!

 Anything build, without planning is doomed to failure, so is your website!!

 Therefore, plan your website ahead, what are the things to be displayed, how they should react and what should be your user experience are some of the areas that need to be looked meticulously.

 For example, if you are a graphic designer, plan and design your website in Avada Theme or if you are a journalist design. your website in the magazine layout theme.